renegare/gfunk/README.md

 If some one was to call you ‘a’, an obvious response could be “‘a’ what?”.

 Or take the ‘z’; "What do you meeeeeean?” is my response.
-"Do you mean a The Z Man?
+"Do you mean The Z Man?
 What happened to X Man or you calling me a ‘z’ celebrity?”

 Can get quite offending pretty quickly if the wrong letter is used.